DaveBackus/Data_Bootcamp_Book/data-mentality.md

 **This is, obviously, not yet fleshed out.
 Soon!!**

+Data analysis starts with a question.
+Generally, we want to learn something.
+In our world, we might ask

+* How does average income vary across countries?
+* How do returns on European stocks compare to those on US stocks?
+* Where do our customers live?

+You get the idea.
+The starting point is your question.

+Once you have a question, you can start looking at data.
+You might ask:  What data would be helpful in answering my question?
+Where do I find it?

+The question comes from you.
+What we'll provide is a mentality for thinking about data.
+We think about data all the time.
+If we read The Economist and see an interesting graphic, we look immediately at the ??

 ## Thinking about data

 We're surrounded by data:  spreadsheets of numbers, graphs in reports and newspaper articles...